GameMaestroYT/DirtBytes/README.txt

 License for Python installers: https://docs.python.org/3/license.html

 • Python installers and related files belong to the Python Software Foundation (PSF).
 I do not claim ownership of Python itself.
-• DiskTrim is currently on the back end, sorry folks!
+• DirtBytes is currently on the back end, sorry folks!
 I’ll update it occasionally or by request, otherwise don't expect weekly uploads.